kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

   0. You just DO WHAT THE FUCK YOU WANT TO.
 ````
-The issue with both earlier versions is that you can't do WTF you want to do with the license document, which sadly goes against the spirit, if not the text, of the license.
+An issue with both earlier versions is that you can't do WTF you want to do with the license document, which sadly goes against the spirit, if not the text, of the license.

 - In Version 1, you can't modify the license agreement.